segandiaye/extends-string/README.md

 [![NPM version](http://img.shields.io/npm/v/extends-string.svg)](https://www.npmjs.org/package/extends-string)
 [![Build Status](https://travis-ci.org/segandiaye/extends-string.svg?branch=main)](https://travis-ci.org/segandiaye/extends-string)

 This is a tool that provides extra String methods.
-It allows to perform some actions more easily with `Strings` types which makes it simpler, more flexible, more practical and less effort.
+It allows to perform some actions more easily with `String` types which makes it simpler, more flexible, more practical and less effort.

 ## Installation